 We met up with Phum Viphurit to learn more about his journey as an independent artist and how this soulful crooner became Asia’s latest sweetheart.

-If you don’t recognise his name, you’ll recognise his voice.
+If you don’t recognize his name, you’ll recognize his voice.
 Before his hit song “Lover Boy” dug its way into our hearts and minds, Viphurit Sirithip, better known as Phum, was just a Thai high school student in New Zealand who fell in love with music and decided to start jamming to instruments in his dorm room.